Parameterizing Dataset Distillation via Gaussian Splatting: Background and Motivation

 \subsection{Related Work}

-\paragraph{Dataset Distillation Algorithms} Modern deep learning models typically rely on large-scale training datasets, whereas the goal of dataset distillation is to replace the dataset with a much smaller set of high-quality training samples\cite{wangDatasetDistillation2018}.
-Unlike data selection, dataset distillation explicitly optimizes the synthetic data to achieve superior performance.
+\paragraph{Dataset Distillation Algorithms} Modern deep learning models typically rely on large-scale training datasets, whereas dataset distillation aims to replace the original dataset with a much smaller set of high-quality synthetic samples~\cite{wangDatasetDistillation2018} while keeping knowledge in the original dataset.
+Formally, let the original dataset be $\mathcal{T}=\{(t_i,y_i)\}_{i=1}^{N_\mathcal{T}}\subseteq\mathcal{D}$, where $t_i$ and $y_i$ denote the input sample and its corresponding label, and $\mathcal{D}$ represents the underlying data distribution.
+Without loss of generality, we omit labels in the following and simply denote the synthetic dataset as $\mathcal{S}=\{s_j\}_{j=1}^{N_\mathcal{S}}$.
+Dataset distillation seeks to construct a compact synthetic dataset $\mathcal{S}=\{(s_j,y_j)\}_{j=1}^{N_\mathcal{S}}$, such that models trained on $\mathcal{S}$ can achieve comparable performance to those trained on $\mathcal{T}$: {